elixirland/elixirland/README.md

 **Note**: The primary focus of these repositories is to serve as learning resources.
 Therefore, the projects may not necessarily have real-world applications.

+## Assignments repositories
+  - [**Xl Phoenix API**](https://github.com/elixirland/xl-phoenix-api): Create a Phoenix API for retrieving books and their pages from a PostgreSQL database.

 ## Contributions
 As stated above, contributions are welcome.
 Whether in the form of code reviewing, opening an issue or creating pull requests.